 Just over a year after their patriarch’s death, the Tettemer family’s second oldest son headed off to war.
 An early responder to President Abraham Lincoln’s call for volunteers to help preserve America’s union, Spencer Tettemer enrolled for Civil War military service at Catasauqua in Lehigh County, Pennsylvania on 21 August 1861.
 He then officially mustered in for duty at Camp Curtin in Harrisburg, Dauphin County, Pennsylvania on 30 August as a Private with Company F of the 47th Regiment, Pennsylvania Volunteer Infantry.

-Military records described Private Spencer Tettemer as a 21-year-old moulder residing in Catasauqua, Lehigh County, Pennsylvania who was 5’7” tall with light hair, grey eyes and a dark complexion.
+Military records described Private Spencer Tettemer as a twenty-one-year-old moulder residing in Catasauqua, Lehigh County, Pennsylvania who was 5’7” tall with light hair, grey eyes and a dark complexion.

 Following a brief training period in light infantry tactics at Camp Curtin, the soldiers of Company F and their fellow members of the 47th Pennsylvania were transported south by rail to Washington, D.C.
 Stationed roughly two miles from the White House, they pitched their tents at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September.
 Henry D. Wharton, a musician from the regiment’s C Company, penned an update the next day to the Sunbury American, his hometown newspaper: